Taco night is one of my favorite nights of the week. I love inviting friends over for a simple tacos-inspired dinner.

 Moldy taco meat smells bad since bacterial contamination produces a foul smell.

 Can You Cook Taco Meat and Freeze It?

 You can cook taco meat and freeze it.
 Once you cook ground beef, store it in a container, and don’t keep it in the refrigerator for longer than six months.

 Storing Taco Meat The Right Way

-So if you're looking to store your raw meat for a few days, pop them in the back of your fridge, but if your concern is on the shelf life, go for freezing.
-Most importantly, always try and get your meat from reputable sources.
+So, if you're looking to store your raw ground beef for a few days, pop it in the back of your fridge.
+But if your concern is shelf life, go for freezing.

 However, the quality of your taco meat begins with the source of your raw ingredients.
 That's why I trust ButcherBox for my taco meat needs.

 The company provides high-quality and 100% grass-fed ground beef.